Floralia - Celebrating the Goddess of Spring

 Wearing Flower Wreaths

 With a name like Floria, we know flowers are an important symbol for this goddess.
 She welcomes the flowers of spring.
+You can weave flowers together to make garlands.

 Flower Symbolism